Undergraduate Research Symposium

 How it works:

-All presentations for the Undergraduate Research Symposium will be online at Symposium by ForagerOne.
+The majority of presentations for the Undergraduate Research Symposium will be online at Symposium by ForagerOne.
 Students who would like to receive extra credit for a qualifying class will submit an online feedback form for four different presentations, as well as answer a reflection question.

 Students getting extra credit for a class for viewing Symposium presentations will:

-Pick four different presentations to view; you can give feedback on any type of student presentation (ACE Talk, Oral Presentation, Artist’s Talk, etc.).
+- Pick four different presentations to view; you can give feedback on any type of student presentation (ACE Talk, Oral Presentation, Artist’s Talk, etc.).

-Keep in mind that the feedback may be shared (anonymously) with presenters, so keep your comments constructive!
+- Keep in mind that the feedback may be shared (anonymously) with presenters, so keep your comments constructive!

-Go to the online extra credit form to submit your feedback for extra credit.
+- Go to the online extra credit form to submit your feedback for extra credit.

-Students should complete their feedback forms individually (not with other classmates); the work you turn in must be your own and in your own words.
+- Students should complete their feedback forms individually (not with other classmates); the work you turn in must be your own and in your own words.

 For Instructors: